 The charging cord between the enclosure and the J1772 connector is about 15 feet in length.
 This is on the shorter range available on the market, but reasonable for a portable charger.
 There is an additional two feet or so between the enclosure and the NEMA 14-50 plug.

-The cord gauge and thickness is comparable to other chargers at this price point.
-It feels thick and sturdy enough for the job, but expect that it will get a little bit warm to the touch, especially if the EV is pulling anywhere near 40 amps.
+The cord gauge and thickness are comparable to other chargers at this price point.
+It feels thick and sturdy enough for the job, but expect that it will get a little bit warm to the touch, especially if the EV is pulling anywhere near the full 40 amps.

 Temperatures of the cord and the enclosure remained reasonable during use, and testing during warm September weather.
 But this charger is best used for indoor charging only despite a stated IP66 water resistance rating.
-For outdoor usage or extreme climates, you may want to look at other EV chargers.
+For outdoor usage in extreme climates, you may want to look at other more durable EV charging station products.

 Screen and Charging